LiquidFenrir/bcmatools/README.md

 - run the command `makerom -f cfa -o "<output cfa file>" -target t -rsf "<path to manual.rsf>"`
 - and finally, when building your game/application cia, add `-content "<path to the cfa>:1:1"` at the end of the makerom command

+## Requirements

+For simply unpacking:
+`pip install lxml`
+To be able to repack a XML:
+`pip install -e ./nzlss_src`
+To use the editor:
+`pip install PySide2`

 ## Inspirations and data sources

 - For parsing the BCLYT files